Sea Moss & Bladderwrack

 What are the Potential Health Benefits of Sea Moss?

-Compounds contained within sea moss may offer benefits to the immune system.
-This marine algae is filled with amino acids, vitamin C, and antioxidants—substances that are known to promote immune system function and protect the body from the kind of oxidative stress that can lead to illness.
+Compounds contained within sea moss may offer benefits to the immune system.* This marine algae is filled with amino acids, vitamin C, and antioxidants, substances that are known to promote immune system function and protect the body from the kind of oxidative stress that can lead to illness.*

-Improves Gut Health
+May Improve Gut Health

-Assists in Weight Loss
+May Assist in Weight Loss

 Sea moss also contains iodine, which is crucial for maintaining optimal thyroid function.* Your thyroid regulates metabolism, which is the rate at which your body converts food into energy.* When your metabolism is firing efficiently, you’re burning calories freely.*

-Promotes Heart Health
+May Promote Heart Health

 May Help Regulate Blood Sugar